7 Holistic Ways To Deal With Anxiety During Pregnancy

 2. Talk to real people, not the internet.

 We have incredible resources right at our fingertips, and no, I do not mean Google.
 Every parent we know is an expert whom we can refer to.
-In the beginning of this pregnancy, I was signed up to numerous internet groups centering on baby after miscarriage.
+In the beginning of this pregnancy, I was signed up to numerous internet groups centering on baby after a pregnancy loss.
 I found my anxiety levels skyrocketing as I read about every possible thing that could happen.
 I unfollowed those groups and started talking to people I knew, people who have my best interest at heart.
 I am so grateful for the friendships that have blossomed from motherhood.

 3. Communicate with your partner, a lot.